Common Lisp the Language, 2nd Edition

 science literature, including in particular the recent wave of papers on

-``functional programming,’’ have come to use map
+``functional programming,’’ have come to use map to mean

-what in the past Lisp implementations have called mapcar
+what in the past Lisp implementations have called mapcar.

 To simplify things henceforth, Common Lisp follows current usage, and

-what was formerly called map
+what was formerly called map is named mapl in

 Common Lisp.